-I find it very odd in this upper trending neighborhood of many new businesses not fully seizing the opportunity to openly celebrate Christmas time.
-Off the cuff comments generally poke at an annoying trend of "political correctness."
-My off the cuff though is "political recklessness."
-I, however, know better thoughts to have a bit more patience to allow things to develope.
+I find it very odd in this up-trending neighborhood of many new businesses not fully seizing the opportunity to openly celebrate Christmas time.
 The Fishtown Area Business Association is doing a very good job of reorganizing and building a new future.
 This takes time and much effort.

 It's left, at present, to the older established neighborhood associations, aside from the churches, to openly light the way: Fishtown's Historic Palmer Cemetery, Friends of Fishtown at Palmer Park and Friends of Penn Treaty Park.

 I must remain hopeful that this trend is reversed in the new year by all the renters, homeowners and businesses to make Fishtown a more welcoming place during the holiday's.